lucasxlu/CRNet/README.md

 ![Deep Feature](./deep_feature.png)

-If you find the code or the experimental results useful in your research, please consider citing our paper:
+If you find the code or the experimental results useful in your research, please cite our paper:
 ```
 @inproceedings{xu2018crnet,
   title={CRNet: Classification and Regression Neural Network for Facial Beauty Prediction},